timrichardt/tabak-theme/README.md

 (tabak-theme-dark)
 ```

-`tabak-theme` utilizes Emacs's `frame-background-mode` to determine
+`tabak-theme` uses `frame-background-mode` to determine
 colors.
-To toggle between dark and light variants the function
+To toggle between dark and light variants, the function
 `tabak-toggle` is provided.
-I is convenient to bind this globally,
+It is convenient to bind this globally,
 for example

 ```